MicrosoftDocs/architecture-center/docs/databases/index-content.md

 To find options helpful for dealing with relational data, consider these resources:

 - To learn about resources for gathering data from multiple sources and how to and apply data transformations within the data pipelines, see [Analytics in Azure](/azure/architecture/solution-ideas/articles/analytics-start-here).
-- To learn about Online analytical processing (OLAP), which organizes large business databases and supports complex analysis, see [Online analytical processing](../data-guide/relational-data/online-analytical-processing.yml).
+- To learn about OLAP, which organizes large business databases and supports complex analysis, see [Online analytical processing](../data-guide/relational-data/online-analytical-processing.yml).
-- Online transaction processing systems record business interactions as they occur.
-For more information, see [Online transaction processing (OLTP)](../data-guide/relational-data/online-transaction-processing.md).
+- To learn about OLTP systems record business interactions as they occur, see [Online transaction processing](../data-guide/relational-data/online-transaction-processing.md).

-A *non-relational database* doesn't use the tabular schema of rows and columns.
-For more information, see [Non-relational data and NoSQL](../data-guide/big-data/non-relational-data.yml).
+A *nonrelational database* doesn't use the tabular schema of rows and columns.
+For more information, see [Nonrelational data and NoSQL](../data-guide/big-data/non-relational-data.yml).

 To learn about data lakes, which hold a large amount of data in its native, raw format, see [Data lakes](../data-guide/scenarios/data-lake.md).

 A big data architecture can handle ingestion, processing, and analysis of data that is too large or too complex for traditional database systems.

-- For more information, see [Big data architectures](../databases/guide/big-data-architectures.yml) and [Analytics](/azure/architecture/solution-ideas/articles/analytics-start-here)
+For more information, see [Big data architectures](../databases/guide/big-data-architectures.yml) and [Analytics](/azure/architecture/solution-ideas/articles/analytics-start-here).

 A hybrid cloud is an IT environment that combines public cloud and on-premises datacenters.
 For more information, see [Extend on-premises data solutions to the cloud](../databases/guide/hybrid-on-premises-and-cloud.md) or consider [Azure Arc](/azure/azure-arc/overview) combined with Azure databases.